 5. Someone abused you, either physically or emotionally.

-6. Inability to change from bad omen, attitude, or behavior which your partner may have complained about
+6. Inability to change from a bad omen, attitude, or behavior that your partner may have complained about

-It can creep in when if you are still struggling with resentment from your past relationship.
+It can creep in if you are still struggling with resentment from your past relationship.

 Negative Effects of Resentment